Teaching in any Setting: Participation Project Environment

 Participation is an important part of the educational experience.
 It increases the chance that information is correctly disseminated and received by teacher and student.
 This research project explores adult participation in the Laveen Ward of The Church of Jesus Christ of Latter-day Saints Elders’ Quorum class to put into action a plan that increases the participation level to reflect the Church Education System standard to help adults to rely on the teachings of Jesus Christ and bless themselves, their families and others.
 The research project studies class participation—its application to adults and how to improve it and is not a discussion of religion though the research is completed in such a context.

-The purpose of this study is to determine whether the application of specific solution strategy improves the weekly classroom participation and preparedness.
-The more a student participates in class the more likely that student will be able to retain the information learned and find an applicable use for the information.
+The purpose of this study is to determine whether the application of specific solution or strategy improves the weekly classroom participation and preparedness.
 Classroom participation helps students to retain the knowledge gained.
 This research project provides an opportunity to assist students in the research group to find value in the education provided through the Church Education System.

 Many times adults who use the CES take for granted that the subjects covered are knowledge that they already possess and have little value in taking a fully vested interest in the classes.